emarsc/RedditCommentAnalysis/README.md

 Dependencies: WordCloud, matplotlib

-To run program type: python3 commentcloud.py <subreddit name> <index>
+To run program type: python3 commentcloud.py 'subreddit_name' 'index'

 'index is an optional parameter denoting what parameter of the comment data will be modeled. index=0 will model the sheer frequency of the words in the comments. index=1 will model the total score (upvotes/downvotes) of the words in the comments